-'We made the pilgrimage to Ballarat to see your work in Unicorn Lane.
+'We made the pilgrimage to Ballarat to see your work at the Unicorn Lane Gallery space.

 I loved every piece and the way you have created such poignant beauty out of the materials